 According to the Articles of Association, the Board has the power from time to time and at any time to appoint any person as a Director either to fill a casual vacancy or as an addition to the Board.
 Any Director appointed by the Board to fill a casual vacancy shall hold office until the first general meeting of Members after his appointment and be subject to re-election at such meeting and any Director appointed by the Board as an addition to the existing Board shall hold office only until the next following annual general meeting of the Company and shall then be eligible for re-election.
-According, Mr. Xu Jun, Mr. Qu Guohui and Ms. Liu Jingping who were appointed by the Board of Directors of the Company, shall retire and being eligible, offer themselves for re-election at the forthcoming annual general meeting (the "2021 AGM").

 According to the Articles of Association, at each annual general meeting one-third of the Directors for the time being (or, if their number is not a multiple of three (3), the number nearest to but not less than one-third) shall retire from office by rotation provided that every Director shall be subject to retirement at an annual general meeting at least once every three years.
 A retiring Director shall be eligible for re-election and shall continue to act as a Director throughout the meeting at which he retires.
 The Directors to retire by rotation shall include (so far as necessary to ascertain the number of directors to retire by rotation) any Director who wishes to retire and not to offer himself for re-election.
 Any Director appointed by the Board pursuant to Article 83(3) shall not be taken into account in determining which particular Directors or the number of Directors who are to retire by rotation.
-Accordingly, the Nomination Committee also nominated and the Board recommended Mr. Liu Naiyue, Mr. Zhong Mingshan and Ms. Shen Yi to retire by rotation and, being eligible, to offer themselves for re-election by shareholders of the Company at the 2021 AGM.
+Accordingly, the Nomination Committee also nominated and the Board recommended Ms. Liu Peiyao, Ms. Li Fang, Mr. Shao Hui and Mr. Xu Zongzheng to retire by rotation and, being eligible, to offer themselves for re-election by shareholders of the Company at the 2022 AGM.